D10C4N31/Yoga530Opencore/README.md

 Full EFI to run macOS Catalina & up on your Lenovo Yoga 530 14IKB

 !!WARNING!!
-The config.plist file hasn't got SMBIOS, to add it download Propertree [to edit the .plist file (https://github.com/corpnewt/ProperTree)] and GenSMBIOS (https://github.com/corpnewt/GenSMBIOS)
+The config.plist file hasn't got SMBIOS, to add it, download Propertree [to edit the .plist file (https://github.com/corpnewt/ProperTree)] and GenSMBIOS (https://github.com/corpnewt/GenSMBIOS)

 ## What works
 - Touchpad